bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 If you haven’t created a Heroku account yet, create one [here](https://signup.heroku.com/).

 Add a new application in your [Heroku dashboard](https://dashboard.heroku.com/) named whatever you want.
-Under the “Resources” tab in your new application, click “Find more add-ons” and add the “Heroku Postgres” add-on with the free Hobby Dev setting.
+Under the “Resources " tab in your new application, click “Find more add-ons " and add the “Heroku Postgres " add-on with the free Hobby Dev setting.

 In your terminal, install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line).
 Afterwards, login to Heroku in your terminal by running the following: